 - Weak or absent socio-economic infrastructures, support mechanisms and services for the integration of a local food system enabling to generate revenues and the development of an inclusive local economic system;

-- Limited human, social, organisational and institutional competences.
+- Limited human, social, organizational and institutional competences.

-UNCDF has established a partnership with the Belgian Fund for Food Security (FBSA) in the implementation of the FSNP program (Food Security and Nutrition Program) in Mozambique in partnership with the FAO, the World Food Programme (WFP), the Belgian NGOs FOS and DISOP and in close cooperation with the Belgian Technical Cooperation (Coopération Technique Belge CTB).
+UNCDF has established a partnership with the Belgian Fund for Food Security (FBSA) in the implementation of the FSNP programme (Food Security and Nutrition Programme) in Mozambique in partnership with the FAO, the World Food Programme (WFP), the Belgian NGOs FOS and DISOP and in close cooperation with the Belgian Technical Cooperation (Coopération Technique Belge CTB).

 One of the challenges to improve food and nutritional security is to coordinate the interventions of the development actors that fall within different areas.
-In the case of the Gaza province, this includes some currently active programs in the area of gender, AIDS/IHV, climate change, reduction of risks and disasters,etc. One of the objectives of the FBSA program is to include these transversal questions in the plans and budgets of the provinces and districts in order to guarantee food security and maximize the contribution that a more holistic approach can provide.
+In the case of the Gaza province, this includes some currently active programmes in the area of gender, AIDS/HIV, climate change, reduction of risks and disasters, etc. One of the objectives of the FBSA programme is to include these transversal questions in the plans and budgets of the provinces and districts in order to guarantee food security and maximize the contribution that a more holistic approach can provide.

-This does not mean that the program focuses only on the funding of infrastructures given that they go hand in hand with support and capacity building of partners.
-Indeed, the investments related to the natural resources will, among others, accompanied with training sessions for farmers.
+This does not mean that the programme focuses only on the funding of infrastructures given that they go hand-in-hand with support and capacity building of partners.
+Indeed, the investments related to the natural resources will, among others, be accompanied with training sessions for farmers.